Skip to main contentSkip to footer

 Part-time: 3 years

-Eligible applicants: Open to UK applicants only (and EU applicants who are appointed to a post within Health Education England Kent, Surrey and Sussex (HEE KSS)
+Eligible applicants: Open to UK applicants only (and EU applicants who are appointed to a post within Health Education England Kent, Surrey and Sussex

-Location: Princess Royal Hospital, Haywards Heath and the University of Brighton Falmer campus
+Location: Princess Royal Hospital, Haywards Heath and the University of Brighton, Falmer campus

 Course Leader: Dr Vanessa Fludder